digicosmos86/datascience-blog/docs/_posts/the-making-of-a-dashboard-part4.md

 date: 2020-07-13
 author: Paul Xu
 featuredimg: "/datascience-blog/assets/img/first-prototype.png"
-summary: UI/UX refinements from user feedback.
+summary: UI/UX refinements from stakeholder feedback.

 ---
 In [the previous post](https://digicosmos86.github.io/datascience-blog/2020/07/10/the-making-of-a-dashboard-1/) we discussed general design patterns that put Vue and d3 together.
 This post will focus on how we improved the UI/UX design of the first prototype (shown above) according to the feedback from the UWRI team and the rest of The Policy Lab team.
 We will also discuss the improvements that made the site faster and more responsive.